Greek Islands

 Hotel Kastraki (1 night)

-We’ll start our day with a guided tour of two of the more dramatically situated monasteries, perched precariously atop the amazing stacks of Meteora.
-Beautiful ikons, frescoed chapels, winching baskets for supplying the communities, and stunning vistas highlight our visit.
+We’ll start our day with a guided tour of some of the more dramatically situated monasteries, perched precariously atop the amazing stacks of Meteora.
+Beautiful ikons, frescoed chapels, giant wine casks, winching baskets for supplying the communities, and stunning vistas highlight our visit.
 In the afternoon we’ll make the winding drive to Delphi.
 After settling into our hotel we’ll have dinner together in a local taverna.

 Hotel Leto (1 night)